- Travel Tips and Intel

-Prisons have long been popular tourist destinations; famous spots like San Francisco’s Alcatraz, Cape Town’s Robben Island, and the Clink in London allow travelers a glimpse at their infamous past—sometimes with a tour from former inmates.
+Prisons have long been popular tourist destinations; famous spots like San Francisco’s Alcatraz, Cape Town’s Robben Island, and the Clink in London allow travelers a glimpse at cities' infamous pasts—sometimes with a tour from former inmates.
 But other less-famous jails—often a bit more off the beaten path—have strange features or an odd history that equally warrant a detour.

 Not every prison has kept its strange features intact.
 A 90-year-old former Turkish prison in Istanbul, for example, was transformed into the luxurious Four Seasons Hotel Istanbul at Sultanahmet in 1996.
 And Boston’s former Charles Street Jail was opened as the Liberty Hotel in 2007, with features like floor-to-ceiling windows that inmates never enjoyed.

 True, these hotels offer a unique opportunity to be surrounded by history.
 But to taste prison life as it once actually was, head to the Jailhotel in Lucerne, Switzerland.
 Its “unplugged” cells put guests behind the same heavy wooden doors as the inmates who were incarcerated here from 1862 to 1998.
 Fancier suites occupy the former prison library—with walls still lined with antique prison books—and there’s a rec room, where inmates once played cards and foosball.